-A child must be four years of age on or before September 1 to enter Pre-K. A child must be five years of age on or before September I to enter kindergarten.
+A child must be four years of age on or before September 1 to enter Pre-K. A child must be five years of age on or before September 1 to enter kindergarten.

-He/She must be six years of age on or before September I to enroll in first grade.
+He/She must be six years of age on or before September 1 to enroll in first grade.

-A child entering Pre-K or kindergarten must present his birth certificate.
-Any students enrolling in Sequoyah for the first time must have an immunization record before his enrollment can be completed.
+A child entering Pre-K or kindergarten must present an original birth certificate.
+Any students enrolling in Sequoyah for the first time must have a current immunization record before enrollment can be completed.

-The State Law reads: "Beginning with the 1983-84 school year, all new enrollees and transfer students must present acceptable documentation of required immunizations before they may be allowed to enter or attend school.'
+The State Law reads: "Beginning with the 1983-84 school year, all new enrollees and transfer students must present acceptable documentation of required immunizations before they may be allowed to enter or attend school."